A satisfactory toothbrush.

 - Charges via microUSB

-What do I consider to be the positives and negatives of the Seago electric toothbrush?
+Here are what I consider to be the pros and cons of the Seago SG-507

 - Timer – A 2 minute timer and 30 second quadpacer are built into the brush to encourage brushing evenly and for the right amount of time.